 Like the United States, Canada also has a large Chinese diaspora, with many immigrants coming from Guangdong.
 In fact, it is the dominant Chinese language in Canada, as the number of immigrants who speak Mandarin is quite small.

 If you are planning to join businesses and corporations owned by Cantonese-speaking business people in the western world, keep in mind that the Cantonese language is also dominant in the United Kingdom, France, Portugal and Australia.

-Moreover, if you learn Cantonese, you will be a standout because many students are learning Mandarin Chinese.
+Moreover, if you learn spoken Cantonese, you will be a standout because many students are learning Mandarin and other Chinese languages.
 The demand for Cantonese speakers is steady, so it is to your advantage to learn the language to take advantage of fewer competition.

-Listen to the differences between Cantonese and Mandarin in this video:
+Listen to the differences between spoken Cantonese and Mandarin in this video:

 The Chinese language as a whole is difficult to learn for a student whose first language is not tonal.
 However, there are numerous benefits in learning spoken Cantonese, if you are thinking of a career in tourism, finance or business.
 In the meantime, for accurate and high quality document translation from and into Cantonese and other languages, rely on the expert translators of Day Translations, Inc. We have native speakers located around the world, ready to serve you any time.
 We are open 24/7, every day of the year.
 You can reach us quickly by sending an email at Contact us or calling us at 1-800-969-6853.